Sharp Needle Like Pain In Back

 There are many potential causes of sudden sharp pain in lower back, some of which are more serious than others.
 Some of the most common causes of sudden lower back pain include:

-See also How To Save Money On Kitchen Remodel
+See also How Do You Get On Hell's Kitchen

 -Sudden movement or jarring of the back, such as when you lift a heavy object